Pneumatic Sponge Ball Accelerator

 I completed the sensor by adding illuminated instructions written on a plastic tube and a gigantic rotating arrow pointing on it.
 The words “ACTIVATE” and “SENSOR!” on the arrow leave no doubt that this contraption is supposed to be an interactive installation!

 One of the first random visitors (a neighbor of the Pavilion) turned out to be a theoretical physicist who even used to work at CERN on the LHC.
 With him I had an insightful discussion about particle accelerators.
-He told me that the particles inside the LHC move in both directions as well, at the same time, just separated by magnetic fields.
+He told me that the particles inside the LHC move in both directions as well, at the same time, just separated by magnetic fields, until they crash in a detector.

 Nevertheless, I was interested in even more insight!
 I wanted to see how the ride looks like from ball perspective.
 So I have bought a little spy camera and modified in such way that I could suck it through the pipes.